CodeByMateen/NMERN-Projects/Shopper/project-details/Files and Folders Hierarchy.md

 ## have a look at app.js file

 for interlink, i.e. moving from sign in to sign etc. we use link to="/path" instead of a href, ## checkout code in login.js

+checkout page, as name is defining what it is